mvousden/jenkinsfile-demo/README.md

  - Execute scripts at arbitrary points during the build.
  - Split builds into test and build jobs, as we do already with simulation packages.
 If the tests fail, nodes further down the list are not executed.
+ - Run build jobs in parallel.
+If one of the builds fails, artefacts from nodes that executed successfully are still uploaded if failFast is false (but the job as a whole is marked as failed).

 We cannot (yet):